ManzanitaCycles/Manza-v3/src/info/index.md

 ## Do you build custom wheels, racks, or stems?

 I prefer to focus on making you the best frame and fork possible.
 There are several professional wheel builders I can recommend.
 Tubus and Nitto make the best touring and randonneuring racks.
 I regularly use those racks to place rack mounts.
 And we can always paint your stem to match the frame if you want that fully integrated look.

+## What are the paint options?

+The base price includes a single color powder coat finish with painted graphics.

+You can have your frame powder coated, cerakoted, or painted with liquid paint.
+I use the same skilled professional painter for all three options.

+While liquid paint offers the most color options and artistic design, it's more delicate.
+Cerakote, while more durable than powder coat, has the fewest color choices.
+I think powder coating is the best blend of durability, looks, and value.